 Like the other groups, the team had a Q&A session led by mentor Sam who started off by saying “everyone worked really well together”.

 He introduced Tom as an acoustic singer-songwriter who chose to write and record his own song, Tom said it was good to use high-quality facilities with me and a friend, Sam then asked what the plan was next, “keep gigging and build up from there”.
 Congrats on the finished song Tom!

 Next was Matt’s turn, Sam told everyone that he recorded a track which is something that he’s never done before, Matt continued saying “I found it difficult but hey, I had a go.
 Not finished but definitely on the right track.”
 Although he didn’t finish.
 Matt is a incredibly talented artist so I know he will go on to do great things!

 Froggy was last as Paul was in the audience and unfortunately Barney and Rob were unable to make the presentation but their work sounded fantastic and I wish them all the best in the band’s future!
 Froggy said “Never had the confidence and I’ve been doing it for ten years…so a massive thank you” – inspiring stuff!
 Sam said it was a pleasure to work with a variety of artists as nobody from different backgrounds and passions.

 The evening ended with six big boxes of extremely large pizzas – a wonderful way to end the night!
-Everyone had a little natter and then it almost turned emotional when the people of Generator and TICE were saying their thank yous!
-Some of the mentors even received gifts – it was really sweet!
+Everyone had a little natter and then it almost turned emotional when the people of Generator and TICE were saying their thank yous.
+Some of the mentors even received gifts – it was really sweet.

 These past eight weeks have been an incredible experience for all those involved.
-A huge thank you to the mentor of the music group Sam for letting me follow them around for this long, and a huge good luck to all the lads that participated in the course – all so talented and wonderful!
+A huge thank you to the mentor of the music group Sam for letting me follow them around for this long, and huge good luck to all the lads that participated in the course – all so talented and wonderful!